If your dream is to get paid to write, you’re in luck.

 115) Real Python – If you’re an advanced-level Python developer, you can help Python developers become even more awesome.
 Apply to be part of their tutorial team to get paid per project.
 Even your trial writing assignment will be paid.

 116) Photoshop Tutorials – As evidenced by the name, this website contains everything you want to learn about Photoshop.
 Get paid $50 for quick tips and $150 to $300 for full tutorials.

 117) Snel – Snel.com is a cloud-hosting service based in the Netherlands.
 Pays €35 for each technical article with at least 300 words.

 118) Clubhouse – Clubhouse is a project management software geared toward software developers.
 They’re looking for software engineers to write in-depth tutorials and how-to guides for $400 per tutorial ($600 if there’s a working code example included).

 Academic Writing and Adult Writing

-Academic writing is on the greyscale of content writing, since some people may find it unethical.
+Academic writing can be a gray area for content writers, since some people may find it unethical.
 However, some websites like A Pass Education and Academic Experts are legit and pays college-level writers higher rates than your average blogger.

 Another niche to consider if you’re looking for higher-paid writing jobs is to check out adult writing jobs.
-The topics will depend on your expertise, but it can be as monotonous as writing product descriptions of sexy costumes, or writing novel-length R-rated stories.
-Either way, expect 3x higher rates than average copywriting fees.
+The topics will depend on your expertise, but it can be as monotonous as writing product descriptions of sexy costumes or writing novel-length R-rated stories.
+Either way, expect up to three times the going rate for the average copywriter.

 You won’t be paid upon submission or publication, but if your published article gets a ton of traffic, you’ll earn continuously as long as the website is up and your written article remains on the site.

-117) Hubpages – Earn passive income.
-Uses Adsense, Kontera, and Amazon for ads
+121) Hubpages – Earn passive income.
+Uses Adsense, Kontera, and Amazon for ads.